rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 * **2.24** Semicolons.
 Swift does not require a semicolon after each statement in your code.
 They are only required if you wish to combine multiple statements on a single line.

-* **2.25** Multiple statements on a single line separated with semicolons **MUST** be avoided.
+* **2.25** Multiple statements on a single line separated by semicolons **MUST** be avoided.
 The only exception to this rule is the `for-conditional-increment` construct, which requires semicolons.
 However, alternative `for-in` constructs should be used where possible.

 **Preferred:**